The Alaska Airlines Bay to Breakers rules of competition are implemented to ensure a safe, fair race for all participants.

 7.3.3.
 Removal from Race: A hands on medical exam during the race is not assistance – Competitor must retire at once from the race if ordered to do so by a member of the official medical staff.
 USATF Rule 241

 7.4.
-Inclement Weather: The Race Director shall determine whether Bay to Breakers shall be delayed, cancelled, or suspended due to inclement weather in accordance with the Wasserman Emergency Protocol on Inclement Weather.
+Inclement Weather: The Race Director shall determine whether Alaska Airlines Bay to Breakers shall be delayed, cancelled, or suspended due to inclement weather in accordance with the Wasserman Emergency Protocol on Inclement Weather.

 7.5.
-Bag Policy Due to heightened security procedures, bags, backpacks and containers are banned from the Bay to Breakers racecourse, unless they are clear and are no larger than 8.5”x11”x4”.
+Bag Policy: Due to heightened security procedures, bags, backpacks and containers are banned from the Alaska Airlines Bay to Breakers race course, unless they are clear and are no larger than 8.5”x11”x4”.
 Participants will not be allowed to enter the starting area, race course or Finish Line Festival with any bag that does not conform to these rules.
 Any bag that does not conform to this rule will be searched, and the runner will be asked to leave the course.
-Participants will be able to purchase a bag that conforms to these rules at the Bay the Breakers Expo on Friday, May 16 and Saturday, May 17.
+Participants will be able to purchase a bag that conforms to these rules at the Orig3n Health & Wellness Expo on Friday, May 19th and Saturday, May 20th.

 8.1.
 Process: The process for consideration of possible violations of the Rules of Competition shall be as follows: